manofthelionarmy/MessagingRND/socketapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Important Dependencies

+This project uses StompJs, SockJs, and Bootstrap and this repository doesn't contain the node_modules folder.
+After you clone this repository, navigate via your terminal to the location of this angular project (/socketapp).
+Once you are within the project, run:

+`npm install`

+to install all of the node modules.

+Then run:

+`npm install stompjs --save`
+`npm install sockjs-client --save`
+`npm install bootstrap`

+Bootstrap needs 2 dependencies so run:

+`npm install jquery@1.9.1 --save`
+`npm install popper.js@1.14.3 --save`

+After running all of these commands, the project should function properly.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.